 We understood that there were individual circumstances that meant the complainant's account had been restricted and they had been notified that they were no longer entitled to receive bonuses.
 We considered that the particular restriction, which only applied to certain customers based on their individual circumstances, was not significant because those customers were likely to be aware of the restrictions that applied to them and, therefore, it was acceptable not to specifically reference it in the ad.

-We therefore concluded that the ad had been inappropriately targeted and breached the Code.
+We therefore concluded that the ad was unlikely to mislead.

 We investigated the ad under BCAP Code rules 3.1 (Misleading advertising), 3.9 (Substantiation), 3.10 and 3.11 (Qualification), but did not find it in breach.